segestic/dormitory/README.md

 ### 3. Create a `.env` file in the project directory by renaming the .env.example and fill in your variables

-### 4. Open a terminal or command prompt and navigate to the project directory.

-### 5. Run the following command to start the Docker containers:
+### 4. Run the following command to start the Docker containers:

     docker-compose up

-### 6. Django will be accessible at http://localhost:7070.
+### 5. Django will be accessible at http://localhost:7070.